-The Administrative Board agreed to include the proposed changes.
+The Administrative Board agreed to include the proposed changesreference to the consumers.

 Conclusion: The AB approved the assessment of the Annual Activity Report, subject to the incorporation of the requested changes.

 8. AB Decision on appointment of two members as reporting officers for assessment of the annual performance of the Director